To Do Today: Arnold Arboretum a Must-See for Botanists and Birders Alike

-Bird species abound at North America’s oldest public arboretum
+North America’s oldest public arboretum is a living museum

-With 265 lushly planted acres in Boston’s Jamaica Plain, the Arnold Arboretum of Harvard University, North America’s oldest public arboretum, is a banquet for birds and the people who watch them.
-The park offers a checklist that includes 190 species sighted over the past 100 years.
-Compiled by longtime arboretum volunteer Robert Mayer in 2006 and revised in 2009, the list classifies species by season and grades them from abundant to rare.
+With 281 acres in Boston’s Jamaica Plain, the Arnold Arboretum of Harvard University, North America’s oldest public arboretum, is a botanist’s paradise.
+The park features approximately 15,000 plants—many of them rare—that have been gathered from around the world.
+It also attracts birders who are drawn to the huge number of bird species that gather there throughout the year.
+In fact, the arboretum offers a checklist that includes 187 bird species sighted over the past 100 years.
+Compiled by longtime arboretum volunteer Robert Mayer in 2006 and revised in 2014, the list classifies species by season and grades them from abundant to rare.

-In summer, this link in Boston’s meandering chain of ponds, forest, and fields known as the Emerald Necklace offers glimpses of red-tailed hawks, eastern kingbirds, northern mockingbirds, northern cardinals, song sparrows, goldfinches, and mourning doves, as well as the slim but real chance of sighting some feathered rarities, including the blue-winged warbler, peregrine falcon, or yellow-billed cuckoo.
-Prepared with contributions from local birders, the watchlist also draws on logs by C. E. Faxon (1895), Richard Weaver (1971), and Miriam Dickey (1976).
+In summer, birders can spot red-tailed hawks, eastern kingbirds, northern mockingbirds, northern cardinals, song sparrows, goldfinches, and mourning doves, and they have a slim but real chance of sighting some feathered rarities, including the blue-winged warbler, peregrine falcon, or yellow-billed cuckoo.

 The arboretum was established on an old farmstead left to Harvard College by Boston merchant Benjamin Bussey in 1872 for the scientific study of trees, and funded under the will of New Bedford businessman James Arnold, who left money for an arboretum.
-In 1882 the land was deeded by Harvard to the city of Boston and today is operated by Harvard under a 1,000-year lease.
-The arboretum, designated as a National Historic Landmark, is a leading educational and scientific institution.
+In 1882 the land was deeded by Harvard to the city of Boston and is operated by Harvard under a 1,000-year lease.